-2018 Homesteading Camp
+2018 Homesteading Camps

 Our Homesteading Camp offers unique programming that emphasizes self reliance and gives kids an opportunity to get back to basics and learn some simple life skills.
-Kids will get active instruction about a wide range of topics, and will have the opportunity to apply those skills in practical methods.
+Kids will get active instruction about a wide range of topics and will have the opportunity to apply those skills in practical methods.
 Topics covered include organic farming and food preservation, basic nutrition and cooking skills, outdoor survival skills, an introduction to herbal medicine, and general animal husbandry.

+Our camp focuses on environmental conservation, sustainable, healthy living choices, and supporting the local community.
+It teaches the importance of hard work and personal grit, and deepens the appreciation for farming and self-sufficiency.
 Homestead Camp will build campers’ confidence, character, and self-esteem, while encouraging them to have a strong work ethic, learn new skills and foster a healthy lifestyle.
 All this while making new friends and having a lot of fun!

-Ages: 7-13 Each session has a maximum of 16 kids.
+Ages: 7-12 Each session has a maximum of 16 kids.